Political Science (PSC)

 Requisite(s): Take one 1000 Level PSC course,Take one 2000 Level PSC course

 This course will explore influential thought concerning some of the biggest questions regarding society and the proper type of political regime.
 The course analyzes the greatest debates in political theory such as - What is the purpose of government?
 What is human nature?
 What is the good life?
-And how should we balance individual freedoms with communal responsibilites?
+And how should we balance individual freedoms with communal responsibilities?
 To answer theses questions, students will be taught different frameworks of political thought and asked to utilize these frameworks to assess the ethics and morality of each approach.

 Typically offered: Spring Only